ShashankRapolu07/SARCathon-AI/README.md

 ### Step 6:
 - Start the FastAPI server using uvicorn: `python -m uvicorn main:app --reload`

 > **NOTE:** Until the hackathon deadline, we are giving you the APIs for quicker setup and ease of access.
 These are temporary and will be removed post-hoc.
+UPDATE: API key removed.

 > **NOTE:** We also have another version of this application with **AutoTranslate** feature.
 We made a separate application for this feature because it requires you to generate your own **Google Cloud Translation API** key.
 See [our another GitHub repository](https://github.com/ShashankRapolu07/SARCathon-AI-With-Translation-.git) for the details.